-7. Central heating a.
-Is there a central heating system in your property?
+Central heating Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Oil If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-Unknown C. Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
-When was your maintenance agreement last renewed?
+LPG If you have answered yes, please answer the three questions below: When was your central heating system or partial central heating system installed? cannot answer Do you have a maintenance contract for the central heating system? ¥es / No If you have answered yes, please give details of the company with which you have a maintenance contract: When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes / No Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
-Are you aware of the existence of asbestos in your property?
-Yes / No If you have answered yes, please give details:
+Yes / No Are you aware of the existence of asbestos in your property?
+Yes / No If you have answered yes, please give details: heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes / partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+LPG If you have answered yes, please answer the three questions below: When was your central heating system or partial central heating system installed?
+Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: When was your maintenance agreement last renewed?
+(Please provide the month and year).
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding insurance claim?

 0. Services

-a.
-Please tick which services are connected to your property and give details of the supplier:
+1. Please tick which services are supplier: connected to your property and give details s of the

 Services Connected Supplier

-Gas / liquid petroleum gas
+Gas / liquid petroleum gas ~ Gleaner Ltd

-Water mains / private water supply ~ Scottish water
+Water mains / private water supply ✓ Scottish Water

-Electricity ~ Unknown
+Electricity ✓ Ecotricity

 Mains drainage

-Telephone ✓ ВТ
+Telephone ✓ not Known

 Cable TV / satellite

-Broadband ~ Unknown
+Broadband ~ Not known

 ).
 Is there a septic tank system at your property?
 If you have answered yes, please answer the two questions below:

-). (i) Do you have appropriate consents for the discharge from your septic tank?
+;. (i) Do you have appropriate cons ents for the discl harge from your septic tank?
+Yes / No / Don't know

-ł. (ii) Do you have a maintenance contract for your septic tank?
+I. (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please have a maintenance contract: e give details of the company with which you
+If you have answered yes, pleas have a maintenance contract: e give details of the company with which you

-1